sahil00016/ResumeBuilder/README.md

 ## ✨ Core Features

-- **🧠 AI-Powered Content Generation**: Leverages Google Gemini to automatically create compelling, professional text based on your profile.
+- **🧠 AI-Powered Content Generation**: Leverages Google Gemini (MODEL- gemini-1.5-flash) to automatically create compelling, professional text based on your profile.
 - **🎨 Multiple Template Options**:
   - **Classic, Modern, Minimalist**: Timeless, professional templates for any industry.
   - **AI-Styled Template (Beta)**: A cutting-edge feature where the AI structures the content into a beautiful, pre-designed layout.